ethan-x11/MovieDb/README.md

 - **Search & Filtering:** Easily find movies based on title, genre, release year, actors, directors, and other criteria.
 - **User Authentication & Authorization:** Secure the API using industry-standard authentication methods. (**Implementation details will depend on your chosen approach**)
 - **Firebase Integration:** Seamlessly upload and retrieve movie posters and other media assets using Firebase Storage.
+- **Behavior Driven Development (BDD) Testing:** Implemented using Specflow for clear and maintainable tests, ensuring that the API behaves as expected from a user's perspective.

 ### Getting Started